 Diabetes can affect the entire body – including the skin.

-About a third of people with diabetes will develop skin problems at some point.
+Almost a third of people with diabetes develop skin problems at some point.

 Although anyone can get bacterial skin infections, diabetics are more prone to them.
 Typical bacterial skin problems that tend to trouble people with diabetes include eyelid styes, boils, nail infections, and carbuncles — deep infections of the skin and the tissue underneath.